ehlesp/smallab-k8s-pve-guide/G910 - Appendix 10 ~ Updating PostgreSQL to a newer major version.md

 $ sudo rm -rf /mnt/forgejo-ssd/db/k3smnt/17
 ~~~

-In this appendix's scenario, remember that the folder with the old database files was the one named `17`.
+In this appendix's scenario, remember that the folder with the old database files is the one named `17`.

 ## Kustomize project only for updating PostgreSQL included in this guide